The Short Answer? Yes. The Better Answer? Here’s Why.

 -

-If you value sharpness that lasts, fewer sharpening sessions, and confidence in your gear when there’s no backup plan—then yes, tungsten carbide makes a damn good knife.
+If you value sharpness that lasts, fewer sharpening sessions, and reliable performance across tasks—then yes, tungsten carbide makes an excellent knife.

 Who Benefits Most from Tungsten Carbide Knives?